#1 A wholesome harem

 Among its changes, it rewrites Taro to not be allergic to women, but merely overwhelmed by their kindness and willingness to help.
 The romantic sub-plot between him and Mariel also kicks off sooner, which coincides with Ryuuka being introduced earlier as well to get their rivalry going.
 There is a new maid entirely in the form of the security specialist Yashima and the increased runtime adds more story in general.

-The story feels enough like its own thing to be worth seeing even if you already watched the original, and it’s still largely uncensored.
+La Verite feels enough like its own thing to be worth seeing even if you already watched the original, and it’s still largely uncensored.
 The half-episode length of the original series does allow it to be paced better, whereas the TV version can feel stretched out, yet still somehow rushed.
-Particularly Cynthia’s story is handled terribly, with the contents of 2 episodes being melted together, simplified, and then it still manages to fuck up one of the most emotional moments of the series by rushing it out by the 9-minute mark, while the original spends an entire special building up to it as a conclusion.
+Particularly Cynthia’s story is handled terribly, with the contents of 2 episodes being melted together and simplified.
+Even then, it still manages to fuck up one of the most emotional moments of the series by rushing it out by the 9-minute mark, while the original spends an entire special building up to it as a conclusion.

 It has shortcomings like that, but it also does a lot well and is still a pleasant ecchi comedy.
 Just don’t let it be your first (or only) experience with the series.